smitrichard/ABNAMROassessment/README.md

 Solution:
 To answer this question I identified 3 main steps that need to be done:
 1) I noticed that the way the relevant data about programming languages (column: “LanguageHaveWorkedWith”) is stored needed to be changed.
-Multiple values are stored in 1 column, I chose to transform the data so that each value was stored in a separate row
+Multiple values are stored in 1 column, I chose to transform the data so that each value was stored in a separate row.
-2) After step 1 a query could be written to identify the top 3 most used programming languages
+2) After step 1 a query could be written to identify the top 3 most used programming languages.
-3) With the top 3 programming languages known from step 2 the table/data created in step 1 could be queried to provide the output from the main question.
+3) With the top 3 programming languages known from step 2, i created a pivot table to provide the output needed from the main question.

-The queries I created for each step can be found in the repo.
+I created a SQL script that includes 3 queries for all the 3 steps mentioned.
+I also included a .bak file to restore the database i created locally for this part of the assessment.
+I manually imported the survey file into the database and stored is as 'surveytable'.

 Files:
 -	Part3.sql
+-	assessment.zip